 These assumptions suggest a requirement of 113 schools to achieve an MDES of 0.2 (see Figure 1).
-Based on discussions with the PoP team at the set-up meetings, we agreed on a sample size of 120 schools.
-They confirmed that recruitment of 120 schools and intervention delivery to 60 treatment schools are reasonable and achievable numbers given their capacity.
-Given the sample size of 120 schools and the assumptions mentioned above this trial should be able to detect an effect of 0.182.
+YJA confirmed that recruitment of 100 schools and intervention delivery to 50 treatment schools are reasonable and achievable numbers given their capacity.
+Given the sample size of 100 schools and the assumptions mentioned above this trial should be able to detect an effect of 0.21.

-Assuming the FSM sub-group is 15.3 per cent of the total size of the sample (based on data for pupils aged 5-10 from DfE statistics (DfE, 2016) and ignoring that it may be higher if recruited schools are in more disadvantaged areas), and maintaining all other assumptions (which is likely to be a conservative approach, given lower levels of within-group variation in this subgroup), there is an estimated minimum detectable effect size for this group of approximately 0.29 standard deviations.
+Assuming the FSM subgroup is 15.3 per cent of the total size of the sample (based on pupils aged 5-10 in data from DfE statistics (DfE, 2016) and ignoring that it may be higher if recruited schools are in more disadvantaged areas), and maintaining all other assumptions (which is likely to be a conservative approach, given lower levels of within-group variation in this sub-group), there is an estimated minimum detectable effect size for this group of approximately 0.32 standard deviations.